Download the PHP package rkr/data-diff without Composer

 Local data:

-In each list, we have three data-rows.
-But in both lists you have a row, that is not available in the other list and the only common rows (A Hairdryer;C0001 and A Pencil;D0001) have some differences in columns price and stock while the name is equal in both lists.
-Whatever is in the column current-datetime should not be compared, but in case of an insertion or an update it should be considered as well.
-The final goal is to bring all the changes from the external data-source to the local database.
-It could be important to know that a current-datetime has changed while all other columns remain unchanged, but in this case I want to show how to handle a case, were this is not important.
+Each list contains three data rows.
+Both lists have a row that is not present in the other list, and the only common rows (A Hairdryer;C0001 and A Pencil;D0001) exhibit differences in the price and stock columns, while the name column remains identical.
+The current-datetime column should not be compared, but it should be present in case of an insertion or update.
+The primary objective is to synchronize all changes from the external data source to the local database.
+Although it might be important to track changes in the current-datetime column while other columns remain unchanged, this example demonstrates how to handle a scenario where this is not a priority.

-In this example, we will only consider the reference to tell if a row is new in a list, or has been removed.
-So, the local database has a reference to a article A0001 that is not included in the external data.
-Because of that, we want to remove A0001 from our local data because of this.
-B0001 is not present in our local data, so it should be added.
-The Hairdryer has a different stock and the Pencil has a slightly different price.
-Since, we locally store our prices with a decimal precision of two, the two pencil-prices are actually equal and the comparison should not report a change to the row D0001.
+In this example, only the reference column is used to determine if a row is new or has been removed.
+For instance, the local database contains a reference to an article A0001 that is not present in the external data, necessitating its removal from the local data.
+Conversely, B0001 is absent in the local data and should be added.
+The Hairdryer has a different stock, and the Pencil has a slightly different price.
+Since prices are stored locally with a decimal precision of two, the two pencil prices are considered equal, and the comparison should not report a change for the row D0001.

 So, let's give some meaning to the columns:

-So when we build a key-value-array to make the actual comparison, the key-part is made of the reference and the value-part is represented by the columns name, price and stock.
+Therefore, when constructing a key-value array for comparison, the key part is composed of the reference column, and the value part is represented by the name, price, and stock columns.

-The key-value-array of the first list would then look like this:
+The key-value array of the first list would then appear as follows:

 The key-value-array of the second-list would look like this: